cfloressuazo/academic-kickstart/content/authors/admin/_index.md

   - Researchers
   - Visitors
 ---
-I'm an Engineer with 7 years of experience in the private sectoras manager, tech lead and data engineer.
+I'm an Engineer with 7 years of experience in the private sector as a manager, tech lead and data engineer.
 My interests include merging creativity, technology and strategic thinking altogether to build digital products involving Natural Language Processing, Artificial Intelligence, Big Data & Analytics.

 I'm currently **Managing an Engineering Team** and leading the technical design, development and implementation of an **Enterprise Data Platform** for a Strategy and Analytics Consultancy company in Amsterdam, The Netherlands.